ecr007/Java-How-To-Program/Chapter-2.md

-r# Introductions to Java Applications Input/Output and Operators.
+# Introductions to Java Applications Input/Output and Operators.

 Note: Syntax error also called compiler errors, compiler-time erros or compilation errors.